Andy-Stack/vaultkeeper-ai/README.md

 - All conversations are automatically saved
 - Click the history icon to browse past conversations
 - Conversations are automatically named by AI based on content
-- Stored in `AI Agent/Conversations/` as JSON files
+- Stored in `Vault AI/Conversations/` as JSON files

 ## Configuration